 The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

-Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students for preparation of their tax forms.
+Champlain College provides the IRS 1098-T statement by January 31st for the previous tax year for students to use in preparation of their tax return.

-For 2014, there are two tax credits available to help you offset the costs of higher education by reducing the amount of your income tax.
-They are the American Opportunity credit and the Lifetime Learning credit.
+For 2016, there are two tax credits available to help you reduce the amount of your income tax.
+They are the American Opportunity Taxcredit and the Lifetime Learning credit.